GSA/digitalgov.gov/content/guides/site-scanning/_index.md

 - [About the Program](https://github.com/gsa/site-scanning-documentation#about)
 - [Program Management Documentation](https://github.com/gsa/site-scanning-documentation#program-management)
 - [Technical Documentation](https://github.com/gsa/site-scanning-documentation#technical)

+The creation of the underlying website index is explained in the separate [Federal Website Index repository](https://github.com/GSA/federal-website-index).
+It includes links to the original datasets, as well as descriptions of how they are assembled and filtered in order to create the list of URLs that are then scanned.

 ## Contact the Site Scanning Team

 **Questions?** Email the [Site Scanning team](mailto:site-scanning@gsa.gov).